 - If you feel worse off and your self-esteem is disappearing, seek support

-Adelyn Birch begins with an important distinction: “normal” manipulation and pathological manipulation.
+Adelyn Birch begins with an important distinction: “normal” manipulation VS pathological manipulation.

 We all play the game of trying to influence each other, but there is a significant difference between pathological manipulators.
 Pathological manipulators have no other way to relate to others and they cannot have a healthy and loving relationship.